KygoSkyrus/react-skyblog/NOTES.md

 - check why get requests are not working
 - before pushing to prod ,, add secure true in session

 # done
-- cookie should be set at admin
-- error page is showing below login page

-- WHY sidebar and header needed to be inside route? bcz when user is not logged in and he tries to access a route than behind the loader the sidebar and header keep showing